-AASD has not used our phone, email, parent link, or district app to send information about AYP or SPP.
+The AASD has not used our phone, email, parent link, or district app to send information about FRI Scores.
 This system is used to alert our parents of emergencies and delays.
-The student handbook is reserved for the student code of conduct, policy and other pertinent studentparent information.
-Rather than including the AYP, SPP information a newletter serves the same purpose.
-AASD school calendar, Pride and Promise, is simply used to convey the district's school calendar information.
-The purpose is not to provide AYP or SPP information.
-An attached newletter, article, or report detailing the student's achievement is much more beneficial to the parent/guardian.AASD can work towards establishing relations with local media sources and creating press releases.
-Newspapers are limited in our rural area, but this is a strategy that AASD can look to incorporate.
+The student handbook is reserved for the student code of conduct, policy, and other pertinent student-parent information.
+Rather than including the FRI information a newsletter serves the same purpose.
+The AASD school calendar is simply used to convey the district's school calendar information.
+The purpose is not to provide FRI information.
+An attached newsletter, article, or report detailing the student's achievement is much more beneficial to the parent/guardian.
+The AASD can work towards establishing relations with local media sources and creating press releases.
+Newspapers are limited in our rural area, but this is a strategy that the AASD can look to incorporate.
 In addition, course planning guides have not been developed for grades K-8 due to the schedule is the same for general education students.
-This could be developed and posted on the website.With that said, building principals, secretaries, and guidance counselors do a thorough job of explaining this to our parents, guardians, and students.
-AASD places a strong emphasis on verbally communicating at the building level with parents about our programs.
+This could be developed and posted on the website.
+With that said, building principals, secretaries, and guidance counselors do a thorough job of explaining this to our parents, guardians, and students.
+The AASD places a strong emphasis on verbally communicating at the building level with parents about our programs as we believe face-to-face communication is always preferable.